AngelLozan/Transaction-Hash-Explorer-Extension/README.md

 - To run build:  `webpack --mode development` or production depending

-- Needs babel plugin in .babelrc in order to call async functions/ dynamic functions.
+- Needs babel plugin in .babelrc in order to call async functions/ dynamic functions. https://babeljs.io/docs/en/plugins/.
+Also need to install the npm package.

 - Uses Axios to get data from free api.